Mindflash/backend-coding-exercise/README.md

 - A user may attempt a course many times
 - Users can perform actions that trigger events

 Our focus for this exercise is the domain events.
-Events are published on an [NSQ Topic](http://nsq.io).
+Events are published on the `events` [NSQ Topic](http://nsq.io).
 An event message represents a single event and is serialized as JSON.
 A sample event is shown below:

 ###### Sample Event Message
 ```json